erikj/presentations/great-web-apis/slides/ch7-prototype.md

 # OpenAPI

+OpenAPI spec document

-> An OpenAPI document that conforms to the OpenAPI Specification is itself a JSON object, which may be represented either in JSON or YAML format.
+> JSON object, which may be represented either in JSON or YAML format.

 !SLIDE